Residence Life FAQ

-Resident directors and assistant resident directors are full-time professionals who live in each residence hall and are responsible for the daily management of the hall, as well as assisting the residents in their college living experience.
-Get to know the RDs and ARDs.
+Resident directors are full-time professionals who live in each residence hall and are responsible for the daily management of the hall, as well as assisting the residents in their college living experience.
+Get to know the RDs.

 The RD staff supervises a team of student leaders selected as resident assistants.
 RAs are upperclassmen whose job it is to assist residents in their adjustment to college.
 Get to know the RAs.

-You may have a small refrigerator and/or microwave, as well as entertainment and computer equipment.
-No other cooking appliances are allowed, including hot plates, toaster ovens, George Foreman grills, and woks.
+You may have a small refrigerator, electric kettle, and/or microwave, as well as entertainment and computer equipment.
+No other cooking appliances are allowed, including hot plates, toaster ovens, and grills.

 Wireless Internet is available in each residence hall room and in most areas across campus.
-You need to provide your own computer, or you may use one of the many computers available for student use in each residence hall lab and other academic buildings.
+You are encouraged to provide your own computer.
+There are limited computers available in the residence halls and other academic buildings.

-Only aquatic animals are allowed and must be kept in an aquarium in your residence hall room.
+Only fish are allowed and must be kept in a 10 gallon or less aquarium in your residence hall room.

 All beds require twin, extra-long sheets.